Aanusha-G/bengali-g2p/README.md

 ```

 This is a work in progress.
 The script maps graphemes to an intermediate xipa notation
-I've made up, along with a few archiphonemes which should ultimately be resolved to
+I've made up, along with a few archiphonemes which are later resolved to
 actual phonemes once the rules are all in place.
-The xipa will be post-processed to actual IPA
+Use the --ipa and --xsampa flags to get
-and XSAMPA notations in a secondary step (not yet implemented).
+output in the respective notations.